 Grand Chief Daniels is a proud member of Long Plain First Nation, and a proud father to son Angelo Daniels.
 He was raised by his grandparents, Isabel and Donald Daniels, along with his aunties, uncles, and community members.

-Grand Chief Daniels graduated from the University of Manitoba with a Bachelor of Arts degree in economics and he is the owner of Innovative Educational Business.
+Grand Chief Daniels graduated from the University of Manitoba with a Bachelor of Arts degree in economics and he was the owner of Innovative Educational Business.
 Under his leadership in 2019, SCO worked with Brandon University to research and document Indigenous contributions to the broader Manitoba economy, demonstrating an impact of $9.3 billion.
 Collectively First Nations are one of the key drivers of Manitoba’s economy.

 Grand Chief Daniels has served on boards and councils at the local, regional, and national levels.
 In 2012, Grand Chief Daniels became a key organizer of the Idle No More movement.